manu-07-ela/LAPR2_ISEP/docs/SprintA/FURPS.md

 _Specifies a limitation or physical requirement regarding the hardware used to house the system, as for example: material, shape, size or weight._

+_________

+>Any interface between a user and the system shall have a maximum response time of 3 seconds.

+>The system should start up in less than 10 seconds.

+>The application should run on all platforms for which there exists a Java Virtual Machine.

+>The system should not fail more than 5 days in one year.
+Whenever the system fails, there should be no data loss.

+>The user interface must be simple, intuitive and consistent.

+>The application will be deployed to a machine with 8GB of RAM.